Floor area, footprint and taxable area of a construction: what are the calculation rules?

 • Voids and hoppers (spaces under stairs and elevators)

-• Floor surfaces with a ceiling height of 1,80 m or less
+• Floor areas with a ceiling height of 1,80 m or less

-• Floor surfaces fitted for the parking of motor vehicles and non-motor vehicles (including access ramps and maneuvering areas)
+• Ground surfaces for the parking of motor and non-motor vehicles (including access ramps and maneuvering areas)

 • Floor surfaces of attic not suitable for housing or for professional, craft, industrial or commercial activities (for example, attic with a large frame footprint or a floor that cannot withstand loads)

-• Floor surfaces of technical rooms necessary for the operation of a group of buildings or of a building other than a single house (including waste storage rooms)
+• Floor surfaces of technical rooms necessary for the operation of a group of buildings or of a building (including waste storage rooms)

-• Floor surfaces of cellars or cellars, attached to accommodation, provided that these spaces are served only by a common part
+• Floor surfaces of cellars or cellars, attached to accommodation, provided that these premises are served only by a common part

 You must also deduct the thickness of insulating materials.